ShohidulProgrammer/jabo_app/README.md

 # jabo_app
- Based on Ubar clone, search current location and destination with mark on google map,
+ Based on Uber clone, searching the current location and destinations with location icon on google map.